 Make Your Used Bike Look Like New

-Used bicycles, especially if they haven't been used for a long time, needs a loving hand.
-There are some things that can be done to improve their condition.
+Used bicycles, especially if they haven't been used for a long time, need a loving hand.
+Some things can be done to improve their condition.

 - Oil the bicycle chain and other moving parts - If possible use a bike lube from the bike shop.

 - Check the brakes - Used bikes also mean also used bicycle brakes.
 Replace them.
 If the brake pads are good but are rubbing against the wheel rim, adjust them.